Historic Timeline

 CSLA publishes "Portrait of a Profession: Landscape Architecture in 1988" by Moura Quayle, Neil Guppy and Luc Roberge

-University of British Columbia MLA program established
+University of British Columbia Masters of Landscape Architecture (MLA) program established

 "Glimpses of CSLA-AAPC History" Published